 If Tokyo is not in your immediate travel plans (!) then you need to get to the Textile Museum in Toronto to experience ARTISTRY IN SILK: THE KIMONO OF ITCHIKU KUBOTA for yourself.

-Hopefully my photos will have given you a reason to go.
-I will say, however, that as much as I tried to get the colour balance right, I know that what you see on your screen does not come close to the luminescent reality of the kimono as you stand in front of them.
+Hopefully, my photos will have given you a reason to go.
+I will say, however, that as much as I tried to get the colour balance right, I know that what you see on your computer of iPhone screen does not come close to the luminescent reality of the kimonos as you stand in front of them.

 One thing you might do – that I did not – is ask if there is a guide available to explain some of what is involved in the production of these masterpieces.